MollySophia/SynapticsTouch_TCM/README.md

-Synaptics_TCM Touch Controller Driver for Lumia 950 XL
+Synaptics_TCM Touch Controller Driver for LG G8X
 ======================

 This Synaptics Touch (KMDF) driver is modified from the deleted one in Windows Driver Samples.